Free consultation

 However, the total amount of compensation a victim is awarded will be reduced based on their percentage of fault.
 For example, if a jury awards $100,000 to a plaintiff who sustained an injury on another person’s property, but the jury determines that the plaintiff was 20% responsible for the incident, then the plaintiff will receive $80,000 in total damages.
 If the jury determines that the plaintiff was 51% responsible, then the plaintiff will receive no compensation at all.

-Injury At A Philadelphia Hotel – Can I Sue For Compensation?
+Injury At a Hotel – Can I Sue For Compensation?

 Contrary to popular belief, homeowners are not the only parties that can be held liable under premises liability law.
 If you fall and get injured on a hotel’s premises, you may be able to pursue a premises liability claim against the hotel.